optionalg/howdoi-1/software/python/unpack-with-struct.md

 #### Notes
 * Pad (throw-away) using 'x' (e.g. <10s3xi) - throw away 3 bytes in the middle of a 10 char string and an int
+* The length of the input to unpack MUST match the expected length from the format (from the above example, the input needs to be 15 bytes total)

 #### References: